codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/environment-dashboard.md

 max-width="70%"
 %}

-The environment dashboard is configurable and each enviroment can represent a plain Kubernetes deployment or a Helm release.
+The environment dashboard is configurable and each environment can represent a plain Kubernetes deployment or a Helm release.
+You can access the dashboard by clicking on *Environments* from the left sidebar in Codefresh.

 ## How environments work

+The purpose of an environment is to give you an overview of both the cluster status as well as the builds that affect.
+The environment acts as a link between the status of builds and the status of the cluster.

 {% include